 UNICEF United Nations Children’s Fund

-UNPOL United Nations Police
+UNPOL United Nations police

-UNSCR United Nations Security Council Resolution

-WPA Women Protection Adviser

 CARANA COUNTRY SUMMARY

-Figure 1 – The FASIA Continent
+Figure 1

+Continent of Fasia

 Introduction

-Situated on the east coast of the FASIA continent, CARANA is host to a population of 17 million, primarily of ethnic Falin (60 %), Kori (20 %) and Tatsi (15 %) groups.
-CARANA has a largely young population, with 77% of Caranians under 18 years.
-French is recognised as the official and administrative language of the country, but over 20 original languages or tribal dialects also exist.
-Major religions include Roman Catholic (40%), Protestant Lutherans or Baptists (35%), Muslims (20%), all with mixed in indigenous beliefs (45%).
+Situated on the east coast of the continent of Fasia, Carana has a population of 17 million, primarily of ethnic Falin (60 %), Kori (20 %) and Tatsi (15 %) groups.
+Carana has a young population, with 77% of Caranese under the age of 18.
+French is recognized as the official and administrative language of the country, but over 20 original languages or tribal dialects also exist.
+Major religions include Roman Catholic (40%), Protestant Lutheran or Baptist (35%) and Islam (20%), in addition to Indigenous beliefs (45%).

-Following independence from Portugal in 1986, CARANA saw a succession of civilian and military rule.
-It’s current President, Jackson Ogavo of the Parti Démocratique de Carana (PDC) is the first democratically elected President of the country.
-Initially based on a liberal constitution that led to economic and social reforms resulting in economic prosperity, the Ogavo regime soon began to suppress all opposition groups.
+Following independence from France in 1986, Carana had a series of civilian and military rulers.
+Its current President, Jackson Ogavo of the Parti démocratique du Carana (PDC) is the first democratically elected President of the country.
+Having initially based itself on a liberal constitution that led to economic and social reforms resulting in economic prosperity, the Ogavo regime soon began to suppress all opposition groups.
 The replacement of all key Kori and Tatsi government ministers with members of Ogavo’s Falin tribe led to an increasingly repressive approach, administrative and economic inefficiency and corruption.
 All opposition to the government was met with either the threat or use of armed force, and eventually escalated into civil conflict in early 2014.

-After a longstanding civil war leading to thousands of victims and causing more than 700,000 Caranese citizens to become internally displaced, the warring factions in the Carana civil war, the Government of Carana, the Mouvement Patriotique de Carana (MPC), and the Combatants Independants de Carana (CISC), finally engaged in peace negotiations in Kalari, Namuna.
+After a long-standing civil war, which left thousands of victims and caused more than 700,000 Caranese citizens to become internally displaced, the warring factions in the Carana civil war, the Government of Carana, the Mouvement patriotique du Carana (MPC), and the Combatants indépendants du sud Carana (CISC), finally engaged in peace negotiations in Kalari, Namuna.

-In November 2020, negotiations for a ceasefire and peace agreement – the Kalari Peace Treaty – were signed.
-Negotiations were facilitated by the Fasia Union (FU) and paved the way for the creation of a United Nations Assistance Mission in Carana (UNAC) that would take over from the Fasia Union Advisory Mission in Carana (FUAMC).
+In November 2020, the negotiations resulted in the signing of a ceasefire and peace agreement – the Kalari Peace Treaty.
+Negotiations were facilitated by the Fasia Union and paved the way for the creation of a United Nations Assistance Mission in Carana (UNAC) that would take over from the Fasia Union Advisory Mission in Carana.

+Ethnic distribution

+Figure 2

-Ethnic Distribution
+Ethnic distribution in Carana